 So, why doesn’t everybody set up a trust that is revocable as opposed to an irrevocable trust?
 There are several reasons.

 The primary reason people use irrevocable trusts to protect assets from lawsuits.
 Legal theory commonly allows a creditor to step into the shoes of the debtor.
-It allows the creditor do what he or she could do.
+Thus, it allows the creditor do what he or she could do.
 For example, let’s say the settlor of a trust could freely change the beneficiary.
 The one who sued the settlor could step into his or her shoes and change the beneficiary to himself.
 If the trust allowed the settlor to independently spend trust assets on himself, the creditor could do the same.

 Plus, some people use irrevocable trusts to make sure that others carry out their wishes when they are no longer around.
 This is common in second marriages where a spouse wants to make sure that children from the first marriage get at least some of the assets.

 This article will primarily focus on the use of an irrevocable trust to protect assets from lawsuits, judgments and creditors.
 It will also touch on its role as an estate planning tool.

-It’s not quite like that, as there are often ways to make changes.
-It depends on how the trust is drafted.
+It’s not that you can’t change it, as there are often ways to make changes.
+It depends on the terms of the trust.
 But if the purpose is asset protection, the changes often require the approval of a third-party, such as the trustee.
 Most trusts that protect assets are discretionary trusts.
 For example, if you decide to cut out a beneficiary or add a new one, simply ask the trustee.
 The trustee, at his, her or it’s (in the case of a corporate trustee) discretion can do so.
+Therefore, you do not need to make irrevocable decisions.
+You just need to communicate your wishes to the trustee.

 The trustee has discretion to decide whether or not the act would be in the best interest of the beneficiaries of the trust.
 They will see if it complies with the settlor’s intent, the overall purpose of the trust, and if doing so would or would not put trust assets in harm’s way.